Niharika040/Footwear-Sales-Analytics/README.md

 ---

 ### 3. Gender-Based Preferences
-- **Objective**: Explore preferences for product type, color, and price range by gender.
+- **Objective**: Explore preferences for product type, color, and brand by gender.
 - **Steps**:
   - Filtered data by `Gender` and analyzed preferences using Pivot Tables and charts.
   - Created side-by-side bar charts for type and color preferences.